ravachol/kew/README.md

  * Supports MP3, FLAC, MPEG-4/M4A (AAC), OPUS, OGG, Webm and WAV audio.
  * Supports desktop events through MPRIS.
  * Private, no data is collected by kew.

+ ⚠️ This repository has moved to [Codeberg](https://codeberg.org/ravachol/kew).
+Please update your links and bookmarks!

 ## Support Us